EPIC-guide/epic-guide.github.io/ramp.md

 ## Who is this by?

 Some PhD students in the Computer & Communication Sciences department at EPFL are volunteering to help review your application materials.
+This initiative is called EPIC RAMP, and has started its inaugural iteration for the 2022 application cycle.

 Please understand that this is a service that the PhD students are providing in their free time, so it may take a few weeks to get a response, and we may